family-visualizer/family-visualizer/README.md

 ####1.2 Visualizations
   * Lifespan
+    * View your family members as circles with size porportional to their lifespan
+    * Hover over a circle to see which family member it represents
+    * Passport - FamilySearch strategy
-   *View your family members as circles with size porportional to their lifespan *Hover over a circle to see which family member it represents *Watch the average, longest, and shortest lifespan numbers change as you drag to select a portion of your family *Display data for men, women, or both genders
+    * Watch the average, longest, and shortest lifespan numbers change as you drag to select a portion of your family
+    * Display data for men, women, or both genders

 ###2.
 Technologies